WebAssembly/spec/md-proto/WebAssembly.md

 writable range of memory spanning from offset `0` and extending up to a *linear-memory size*, allocated as part of a WebAssembly instance.
-The size of a linear memory is always a multiple of the [page] size and may be increased dynamically (with the [`grow_memory`](#grow-memory) instruction).
+The size of a linear memory is always a multiple of the [page] size and may be increased dynamically (with the [`grow_memory`](#grow-memory) instruction) up to a declared *maximum size*.
 Linear memory spaces are sandboxed, so they don't overlap with each other or with other parts of a WebAssembly instance, including the call stack, globals, and tables, and their bounds are enforced.

 Linear-memory spaces can either be [defined by a module](#linear-memory-section) or [imported](#import-section).